High-Temperature Quantum Anomalous Hall Effect in Buckled Honeycomb Antiferromagnets

 {\it Conclusion.} We propose the strongly correlated AF materials with a buckled honeycomb structure as potential candidates to realize a hight-$T$ CI phase.
 The system can be driven from the AF Mott insulating state to the AFCI phase by applying a perpendicular electric field, which allows to induce and fine-tune a sublattice potential difference.
 The AFCI emerges when the sublattice potential difference reaches the same size as the Mott gap.
 The experimentally accessible electric field of $0.5$ V/\r{A} \cite{Ni2012,Zhang2009a,Sakanashi2021} can induce a sublattice potential difference of a few eV in a buckling height of a few angstroms.
 Since the Mott gap and the buckling height can also be effectively controlled by pressure, we believe the AFCI state is realistically within reach.

 Compounds Ba$_2$NiTeO$_6$ and Sr$_3$CaOs$_2$O$_9$ are known buckled honeycomb antiferromagnets with the buckling heights of $5.3$ \r{A} \cite{Asai2016,Asai2017} and $3.3$ \r{A} \cite{Thakur2022}, respectively.
 The latter compound shows a N\'eel AF order with the high N\'eel temperature $\tn \sim 385$ K and is a promising candidate to host a high-$T$ AFCI.
+It should be noted that Sr$_3$CaOs$_2$O$_9$ is not anisotropic enough to be considered effectively two-dimensional and thin-film growth would be needed.
+It is also conceivable to strain-engineer the films to enhance the in-plane and further suppress the out-of-plane couplings to put the system closer to the two-dimensional limit.
 Growing $[111]$-oriented bilayers of perovskite heavy transition-metal oxides is another route to a buckled honeycomb antiferromagnet \cite{Xiao2011} and a high-$T$ AFCI state.
-Our findings open up a new path to the realization of the quantum anomalous Hall effect at high temperatures.
+The possible realization of an AFCI in $[111]$-oriented perovskite bilayers has been previously predicted through studies of static exchange AF fields and first-principles calculations at zero temperature \cite{Liang2013}.
+Our analysis going beyond static mean-field approaches and addressing the topological properties at finite temperatures explicitly unveils that AF Mott insulators can host a quantum anomalous Hall effect that can persist up to high temperatures.